10 Magical Spots for Celebrating Christmas in Europe in 2024

 When it’s not Christmas, the flagship Käthe Wolfhart store near the Rathaus draws visitors to wander among the 30,000+ different decorations and learn about the history of Christmas in their German Christmas Museum.

 Christmas is big business in Rothenburg, but it doesn’t lose its authentic German Weihnachtsmarkt feel.
+The Christmas market in Rothenburg operates from November 29 to December 23, 2024.

 7. Vienna, Austria

 As one of the biggest cities on this list, it’s no surprise that Vienna also goes big for Christmas markets.
+These are just two of the fourteen Christmas markets in Vienna each year.

 While most people think of Germany as the hub for Kristkindlmarkts, Austria is pretty big on the idea too.